Notes on Randomized Algorithms: Universal hash families

 Since each choice of $a≠0$ and $b$ occurs with probability $\frac{1}{p(p-1)}$, this gives a probability of collision of at most $1/m$. \end{proof}

 A difficulty with this hash family is that it requires doing modular arithmetic.
-A faster hash is given by Dietzfelbinger~\etal~\cite{DietzfelbingerHKP1997}, although it requires a slight weakening of the notion of $2$-universality.
+A hash family that can be faster in practice is given by Dietzfelbinger~\etal~\cite{DietzfelbingerHKP1997}, although it requires a slight weakening of the notion of $2$-universality.
 For each $k$ and $\ell$ they define a class $H_{k,\ell}$ of functions from $[2^k]$ to $[2^\ell]$ by defining

 where $x \operatorname{div} y = \floor{x/y}$.
 They prove~\cite[Lemma 2.4]{DietzfelbingerHKP1997} that if $a$ is a random \emph{odd} integer with $0 < a < 2^\ell$, and $x≠ y$, $\Prob{h_a(x) = h_a(y)} ≤ 2^{-\ell + 1}$.
 This increases by a factor of $2$ the likelihood of a collision, but any extra costs from this can often be justified in practice by the reduction in costs from working with powers of $2$.